antonia-white/game-base/README.md

 4. Open Git Bash and change the current working directory to the location where you want the cloned directory.

-5. Type git clone, and then paste the URL that was copied from step 3 above.
+5. Type git clone, and then paste the URL that was copied from step 3 above - i.e., `git clone https://github.com/antonia-white/game-base.git`

 6. Press Enter to create the local clone.